AiAutomatrix/CogmoraLabs/Paper_Trading_AI_Agent.md

         2. Call a new function (e.g., `handleAiTriggerAnalysis`) that will invoke the `proposeTradeTriggersFlow` server action.
         3. Pass the `watchlist` data to the flow.
         4. Take the response from the flow (the analysis and proposed triggers) and pass it to the state of the new `AiPaperTradingChat.tsx` component.
-        5. Switch the `activeMiniView` to the new "AI Paper Trading" tab.
+        5. Switch the `activeMiniView` to the new "AI Paper Trading" tab, bringing the agent into focus.

 #### New `AiPaperTradingChat.tsx` Component

 1.  **File Location**: `src/components/cogmora-labs/mini-widgets/chat/AiPaperTradingChat.tsx`
-2.  **Purpose**: This component will be the interface for the new agent.
+2.  **Purpose**: This component will be the dedicated chat and interaction interface for the new paper trading agent.
 3.  **State Management**:
     -   `analysisText`: To store the AI's market summary.
-    -   `proposedTriggers`: To store the array of `TradeTrigger` objects from the AI.
+    -   `proposedTriggers`: To store the array of `TradeTrigger` objects received from the AI.
-    -   `isLoading`: To show a loading state while the AI is processing.
+    -   `isLoading`: To show a loading state while the AI is processing the request.
 4.  **Functionality**:
-    -   Display the `analysisText` in a readable format.
+    -   Display the `analysisText` in a readable format at the top of the chat.
-    -   Render each of the `proposedTriggers` in a clear, card-like format, showing the symbol, action, condition, and amount.
+    -   Render each of the `proposedTriggers` in a clear, card-like format, showing the symbol, action (buy/long/short), condition (price), and amount.
     -   Include "Approve" and "Decline" buttons for each proposed trigger.
-    -   Clicking "Approve" will call the `addTradeTrigger` function from the `PaperTradingContext`.
+    -   Clicking "Approve" will call the `addTradeTrigger` function from the `PaperTradingContext`, officially adding it to the user's active triggers.
-    -   Clicking "Decline" will simply remove the proposed trigger from the view.
+    -   Clicking "Decline" will simply remove the proposed trigger from the chat view.
+    -   Include a text input field to allow the user to ask follow-up questions about the watchlist or specific coins, creating a conversational experience.

 ---